 Al-Rundi refers to the city of Seville–the effective capital of al-Andalus after Cordoba–as Homs, which was one of the ways in which the Arabs residing in Islamic Spain referred to the city.
 It is said that they named it Homs because the city reminded them of the illustrious beauty of Homs in Syria.
-Today, ofcourse, Homs lies in ruins after being bombarded and destroyed by the ruthless Baathist regime in Syria.
-As I write this, Homs province in Syria is being subjected to unspeakable atrocities by the Baathist regime and its allies.
-I hope that the words of Abu Baqa’ al-Rundi will be appreciated and their relevance to the tragic reality of Homs will be understood upon reading the poem:
+Today, Homs tragically lies in ruins after being bombarded and destroyed by the ruthless Baathist regime in Syria.
+As I write this, Homs and Aleppo provinces in Syria are being subjected to unspeakable atrocities by the Baathist regime and its allies.
+I hope that the words of Abu Baqa’ al-Rundi will be appreciated and their relevance to the tragic reality of Homs and Aleppo will be understood upon reading the poem:

 وأين حمصُ وما تحويه من نزهٍ * ونهرها العذب فياض وملآنُ